itsneski/lightning-jet/README.md

 # lnd-optimize
-A collection of tools to help Lighting (LND) node operators with rebalancing and other functions their node.
+A collection of tools to help Lighting (LND) node operators with rebalancing, fee optimization, htlc analysis and other node management functions.

 ## Prerequisites
-- Install [BalanceOfSatoshi](https://github.com/alexbosworth/balanceofsatoshis) - this includes the prerequisites for Node install
+- Install [BalanceOfSatoshi](https://github.com/alexbosworth/balanceofsatoshis) - this includes the prerequisites for Node install.

 ## Installation
+- Run `node genconfig.js` to generate `./api/config.json`
 - Update `./api/config.json` with correct paths for `adminMacaroonPath` and `tlsCertPath`.
-Optional: list expensive nodes to avoid in `avoid` (can be done later).
+Optional: list expensive nodes to avoid in `avoid` (can be done later)
 - Run `npm install`

 ## Example commands